StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ## How alert feeders work

 Alert feeders allow your organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
-The retrieved data is then converted into alerts, cases, or tasks using [functions](../manage-functions/about-functions.md).
-Each alert feeder can have only one function.
+The retrieved data is then converted into alerts using [functions](../manage-functions/about-functions.md), which each alert feeder supporting only one function.

+In addition to alerts, alert feeders can also generate cases and tasks.

 ### Alert feeder functions